Application Tips

 All applicants must take the Law School Admission Test (LSAT) sponsored by the Law School Admission Council (LSAC) for the purpose of assessing the applicant’s capability of satisfactorily completing the educational program.

-LSAT score are valid for five years.
+LSAT scores are valid for five years.
 Many law schools, including Charleston School of Law, only consider your high LSAT score, so do not be afraid to take the test more than once.
 If you do not think your score reflects your abilities, be sure to include an addendum with your application explaining why you feel this way.
 Let the admission committee know the steps you took to prepare for the LSAT.
-The more information they have, the better!

 GRE